Discovering Southern China

 - Witness monks debating Buddhist texts at Sera Monastery

-- Visit the adorable pandas at Chengdu's pioneering Dujiangyan Panda Base
+- Visit the adorable pandas at Chengdu's Dujiangyan Panda Base

 - Luxury accommodation throughout